 American Indian Endowed Scholarship

-Past recipients have careers in law, medicine, education, business, and resource management.
+Many past recipients have careers in law, medicine, education, business, and resource management.
 All have returned, or plan to return, to their tribal communities to work on behalf of Indian peoples within the state.